vrw93/Video-Audio-Downloader/README.md

 - For full license details, see [NOTICE.txt](NOTICE.txt).

 ## Note📃
-- This only my testing + learning project
+- This only my testing + learning project.
-- You can request a feature but im not promise to implement it
+- You can request a feature, but I’m not promising to implement it.
-- There maybe many bug that i dont know earlier you can report it
+- There maybe many bug that i dont know earlier you can report it.

 ## 🧾 License
 This project is released under the MIT License.